supertarto/ansible-postgresql/README.md

 #   port: # defaults to not set
 #   state: # defaults to 'present'
 ```
 List of database to create.
-Only the name is mandatory
+Only the name is mandatory.
 ```yml
 postgresql_databases:
 # - name: exampledb # required; the rest are optional